phaustin/quantecon-example/book/docs/numpy.md

 ### Matrix Multiplication

-With Anaconda\'s scientific Python package based around Python 3.5 and above, one can use the `@` symbol for matrix multiplication, as follows:
+With Anaconda's scientific Python package based around Python 3.5 and above, one can use the `@` symbol for matrix multiplication, as follows:

 ```{code-cell} ipython3